-next best strategy was the Buy&Hold benchmark.
-The other strategies performed poorly, achieving results worse than Buy&Hold.
+The results for the 15 min data are presented in Figure 10.
+Here, the GMADL Informer strategy yielded the best results.
+The modified information ratio was was the best one from the strategies evaluated on 15 min interval.
+The next best strategy was RMSE Informer and the 3rd best buy-and-hold benchmark.
+The strategies based on technical indicators as well as Quantile Informer performed poorly, achieving results worse than buy-and-hold.
 Quantile Informer Strategy had a position only for the 40% of time suggesting the selection of the hyperparameters that too aggressively limit the event when the position is entered/closed.
 MACD and RSI Strategies had more position changes, which might have negatively contributed to their performance due to high exchange fees.